 A new service designed to support patients with complex and chronic needs will start in August 2020 in eastern Melbourne, recognising the importance of wrap-around services to support people who need it most.

-The Right Care = Better Health Service is funded by Eastern Melbourne Primary Health Network (EMPHN) and delivered by EACH and DPV Health in collaboration with participating general practices.
+The Right Care = Better Health Service is funded by Eastern Melbourne Primary Health Network (EMPHN) and delivered by EACH in collaboration with participating general practices.

 The Right Care = Better Health Service aims to support referred patients to receive personalised support in finding, accessing and fulfilling complex care requirements through local services.
 The project aims to provide patients with:

 - appropriate and timely, individually tailored, person-centred care